-Complaints
+23. Complaints

-For details on how to make a complaint around medical issues in school please follow our school complaints procedure available from the school office / website.
+Parents with a complaint about their child's medical condition should discuss these directly with the headteacher in the first instance.
+If the headteacher cannot resolve the matter, they will direct parents to the school's complaints procedure.
+For details on how to make a complaint around medical issues in school please follow our school complaints procedure available from the website.